J'Accuse...!: Trial of Zola and aftermath

 Zola was brought to trial for libel for publishing his letter to the president; he was convicted two weeks later.
 He was sentenced to jail and was removed from the Legion of Honour.
 To avoid jail time, Zola fled to England.
 He stayed there until the cabinet fell; he continued to defend Dreyfus.

 Four years after the letter was published, Zola died from carbon monoxide poisoning caused by a blocked chimney.
-On 4 June 1908, Zola's remains were laid to rest in the Panthéon in Paris.
+On 4 June 1908, Zola's remains were reinterred in the Panthéon in Paris.
 In 1953, the newspaper Libération published a death-bed confession by a Parisian roofer that he had murdered Zola by blocking the chimney of his house.

 Subsequent use of the term

 The most popular Palestinian Arab newspaper, Filastin (La Palestine), published a four-page editorial in March 1925 protesting the Balfour Declaration, beginning with "J'Accuse!"